lasalmi/push_swap/readme.md

 ## Function to handle the stacks
 	-Create node [DONE]
 	-Swap two nodes [DONE]
-	-Add the given node as a head to given head
-	-Add the given node to the tail [DONE, UNTESTED]
+	-Add the given node as a head to given head [DONE, UNTESTED] -Add the given node to the tail [DONE, UNTESTED]
 	-
 ## Functions to handle the swap arguments